mialkin/docs/design/design-patterns/chain-of-responsibility.md

-# Chain of Responsibility
+# Chain of responsibility

-The **Chain of Responsibility** is a behavioral software design pattern that avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+The **Chain of responsibility** is a behavioral software design pattern that avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

 ## Participants